 It was a genuinely helpful book that supported the work we were doing.
 But I was in a fragile state.
 I needed a book called Hey Pretty Ballerina, Everything’s Going to Be OK.

 I covered the book with wrapping paper so no one — not even me — could see what it was called.
 Then, even though I didn’t really want to, I read it.
 And I wept.
 Because I saw myself in the pages.
-This was me.
+It was all me.
 I came to understand that a “binge” doesn’t have to involve eating four pizzas; it’s how someone with an eating disorder might feel even if they just eat an apple.
 And when I saw the steps that were outlined for treatment, I actually felt hope.

 When I started treatment, I was starving myself and routinely purging, and weighed less than 100 pounds.
 My therapist gave me “homework” assignments that included trying foods I’d previously eliminated from my diet, like bread and pancakes, and noticing what happened after I ate a piece of pizza — or really, what didn’t happen: My world didn’t implode.
 After a month or two of therapy, I was eating three small meals a day and rarely throwing up.